Your Cart is Empty

 Substance use disorders

 Free counseling services for alcohol and substance use disorders are available through the installation to service members and their family members.
-Contact your branch substance use disorder prevention program: Army Substance Abuse Program, Marine Corps Substance Abuse Program, Navy Alcohol and Drug Abuse Prevention, and Air Force Alcohol and Drug Abuse Prevention and Treatment (ADAPT) Program.
+Contact your branch substance use disorder prevention program: Army Substance Abuse Program, Marine Corps Substance Abuse Program, Navy Alcohol and Drug Abuse Prevention.

 Substance Abuse and Mental Health Services Administration provides referrals to outpatient, inpatient and residential treatment facilities, including affordable mental health services.
 The center offers a Behavioral Health Treatment Services Locator to assist persons seeking treatment facilities in the U.S. or U.S. Territories for substance use disorder, addiction and mental health problems.
 Call 800-789-2647.